 Best Projects Created With Raspberry Pi

-Thanks to Linux and Adafruit you can easily set up position tracking system on your PI.
+Thanks to Linux and Adafruit you can easily set up a position tracking system on your PI.
 This is simple and inexpensive for you only need basic circuit connection skills and the open source GPS daemon.
-A USB to TTL adapter cable or a direct connection wire to connect to the PI's pre-built UART pins.
+A USB to TTL adapter cable or a direct connection wire to connect to the PI’s pre-built UART pins.
 With this, you can navigate your way through a system that will bring to your device location information, universal time and date as well as speed and altitude.

 Raspberry FM radio

 I have heard people wish they would have their own radio station from which they would listen from the stereo, an audio playlist serving from their room.
 This is possible.
 You can build your own cost-effective radio station and once set you could run your own shows.
 Though its illegal in some countries to own radio stations without a license.
 All you need to make this a reality are jump wires, solder and soldering iron, heat shrink tubing, and a PiMF image.

 Ever thought of coming with a state of the art high performance but cost-effective security system?
 The raspberry pi could save the government millions of shillings, just half the price required to set up a city’s CCTV base by just acquiring a few raspberry PIs and HD webcams.